facebook/bpfilter/doc/usage/bfcli.rst

 Define a new ruleset: replace all the existing chains with the ruleset provided.
 Replacement is not atomic.

+Chains with valid hook options defined are attached to their hook.
+Chains without hook options are only loaded into the kernel.

 **Options**
   - ``--from-str RULESET``: read and apply the ruleset defining from the command line.
   - ``--from-file FILE``: read ``FILE`` and apply the ruleset contained in it.